synereo/blog.synereo.com/_posts/2015-12-13-Synereo-Update-09.12-Scribed.markdown

 ### [Jed Describes Marketing and Community Plans](https://youtu.be/JH4GLfccKY8?t=1374) <BR>

-Jed has been working behind the scenes for Synereo for more than a year now, advising us in every step of the way.
+Jed has been working behind the scenes for Synereo for more than a year now, advising the team in every step of the way.
 Now he’ll be more in the forefront, directing a coordinated marketing effort and handling public relations.
 Attached Google meta-document for marketing, message drivers, inclusion -coalition of people and applications tackling big issues in the bitcoin community.
 Coordinate with weekly scribing task to pull ideas, and create Message Drivers.

 Message drivers do the following: